 8. What other issues are you likely to encounter when running with a dog?

 Socialize your dog as early and often as possible.
 Take them to dog beaches and dog parks so they learn how to behave around a pack of other dogs and humans.
 Train them to travel with you.
 Train them to behave in different settings.
 So that when you take them on a run, they will just flow with you as if you both were one.
-I absolutely love my dogs and am so grateful I can share their beautiful joy outdoors with me.
+I adore my dogs and am so grateful I can share the outdoors with them till their last breath.